 You must log in to Paymo and create a workflow with five columns for each round, including a warm-up one.
 Then switch to the Board view and have each colleague add their memes to a card and their name.

-Once done, upvote who has the funniest meme by reacting with a thumbs-up emoji.
+Once you’ve done this, upvote the person with the funniest meme by reacting with a thumbs-up emoji.
 The person who wins the most rounds becomes the Troll King Of The Internet—at least on your team!

 Pros of this activity: